Kylemc1413/HitSoundChanger/README.md

 ## Trouble Shooting
 Double check that the HitSoundChanger.dll is in your plugins folder.
 Make sure your game version is supported in the releases.
 If the mod is still not working, create a new issue, include the issue you are facing and your _latest.log file that is located in your Beat Saber directory then the "logs" folder.
-Pirated versions of the game aren't supported and no support will be provided.